rapid-lang/rapid/LRM/README.md

 func is_empty() boolean
 ```

-Returns a boolean value of whether the string on which it is called is of length 0.
+Returns a boolean value of whether the string on which it is called is of length 0 or `null`.

 Examples: